luilver/termiro/README.md

 ## Usage

-TODO: Write usage instructions here

-Once Termiro is added to your project create a folder called 'graphics' on your main working directory.
+Once Termiro is [installed](#installation) in your project create a folder called 'graphics' on your main working directory.

 ```
 mkdir graphics